Bryan De La Cruz Player Props: Marlins vs. Astros

 Bryan De La Cruz At The Plate

-- In 39 games this year (34.8%), De La Cruz has picked up an RBI, and in 16 of those games (14.3%) he had more than one.
-He has also driven home three or more of his team's runs in five contests.
+- De La Cruz has had an RBI in 39 games this season (34.5%), including 16 multi-RBI outings (14.2%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored a run in 38 games this season, with multiple runs eight times.
+- He has scored in 33.6% of his games this season, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.